alexhegit/Ask4ROCm_Chatbot/README.md

   - Embedding Model: nomic-embed-text

 ### ROCm
-Install ROCm refer to https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html
+Refer to https://rocm.docs.amd.com/projects/install-on-linux/en/latest/tutorial/quick-start.html to install the ROCm components.

 Then to setup a Python base environment to run the chatbot application.
 You may use conda or python venv to manage it.